TolikPylypchuk/SharpHook/SharpHook/README.md

 `IGlobalHook` extends `IDisposable`.
 When you call the `Dispose` method on a hook, it's destroyed.
 The contract of the interface is that once a hook has been destroyed, it cannot be started again - you'll have to create a new instance.
+Calling `Dispose` when the hook is not running is safe - it just won't do anything (other than marking the instance as disposed).

-**Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, and there may only be one callback at a time.
+**Important**: Always use one instance of `IGlobalHook` at a time in the entire application since they all must use the same static method to set the hook callback for libuiohook, so there may only be one callback at a time.

 SharpHook provides two implementations of `IGlobalHook`: